lavaeater/suburban-commando/README.md

 	- Acquire resources - SEQUENCE
 		- Are we close to food?
 		- if yes, start acquiring resources - RUNNING until SUCCESS - reverse
-	- Look for player - SEQUE
+	- Look for player - SEQUENCE
 		- Is Player within some distance?
 		- If yes, go towards player - RUNNING then SUCCESS
-	- Attack player
+	- Attack player - SEQUENCE

 #### Mechanics